Job Opportunities at iCRA

-The agribusiness process facilitator steers the approach iCRA takes in partnership building processes to accelerate agribusiness cluster (ABC) development.
+The agribusiness project manager and trainer steers the approach iCRA takes in partnership building processes to accelerate agribusiness cluster (ABC) development.
 You are an experienced process facilitator that gets energy from creating impact at grassroots level and working with producers and SMEs that are part of national and regional supply chains.
 Important hurdles that agribusiness cluster actors are facing are: building trustful and sustainable relationships and attracting the needed financial investments to achieve their joint goals.
-The agribusiness process facilitator will help to craft iCRA’s role in building business relationships and facilitating access to finance for the stakeholders we work with.
+The agribusiness project manager and trainer will help to craft iCRA’s role in building business relationships and facilitating access to finance for the stakeholders we work with.

-The agribusiness process facilitator acquires and manages medium to large scale projects, guides junior iCRA staff and closely collaborates with the local iCRA associates.
+The agribusiness project manager and trainer acquires and manages medium to large scale projects, guides junior iCRA staff and closely collaborates with the local iCRA associates.
 As training is an important part of iCRA’s activities, not only in our open entry courses but also in our projects, training delivery will be a significant part of your day-to-day work.

 What are your regular tasks?